Australia on course to complete 10-0 whitewash?

-After sealing the ODI series vs England with an easy win, Michael Clarke sets sight on another whitewash
+After sealing the ODI series vs England with an easy win, Michael Clarke and Co set sights on another whitewash

 Sydney: Australia sprinted to an effortless seven-wicket win over England yesterday and set their sights on a 10-0 sweep after sealing the one-day series with two matches still to go.

 Australia’s Brad Haddin and Shaun Marsh (right) celebrate their win in the third ODI against England yesterday.
 Pic/Getty Images

 Victory in the third ODI at the Sydney Cricket Ground was all too easy for a side riding a wave of confidence from their 5-0 Ashes whitewash and successive victories in the 50-over tournament.

 Skipper Michael Clarke is targeting the world number one position for Australia in both the one-day and Test formats.

 “Obviously we want to win 5-0 now we are in this position,” Clarke said after leading Australia to their eighth consecutive win over England.

 Clarke said he would take a rest for the next ODI in Perth on Friday, but would be back for the final tie in Adelaide next Sunday.
 England skipper Alastair Cook strove to sound positive.
 “Obviously they’ve won a lot of cricket over the last couple of months,” he said.